-STAGE AREA date of application 1 Compliance with the legislation (limits) + control of some other aspects not included in the legislation (substances and limits) Situation until 30 June 2007 2 Reduction in the limits envisaged in the legislation to Oeko-Tex levels + control of some additional aspects to existing ones not included in the legislation (substances) Current situation 3 Non-presence of certain substances + control of somer other aspects envisaged and not envisaged in the legislation (substances and levels).
-With effect from the full implementation of stage 2, and as we dispose of more information and find technical and operative solutions for the various substances with a possible presence.
+DATE OF APPLICATION AREA STAGE Situation until 30 June 2007 Compliance with the legislation (limits) + control of some other aspects not included in the legislation (substances and limits).
+1 ~ Current situation Reduction in the limits envisaged in the legislation to Oeko-Tex levels + control of some additional aspects to existing ones not included in the legislation (substances).
+2 ~ With effect from the full implementation of stage 2, and as we dispose of more information and find technical and operative solutions for the various substances with a possible presence.
 Said substances and dates will be notified progressively in our reports.
+Non-presence of certain substances + control of somer other aspects envisaged and not envisaged in the legislation (substances and levels).
+3